cabforum/forum/Bylaws.md

 Members are strongly discouraged from posting the text of Member Mail List messages to the Forum Public Mail List without the permission of the author or commenter.

-These activities should be followed by any Chartered Working Group.
+These activities should be followed by any Chartered Working Group ensuring the use of the Working Group's Public Mail List instead of the Forum-level Public Mail List.
 Working Groups may use the Forum Member List but they are encouraged to maintain a separate Member Mail List.
 Working Groups may use the Forum Member Web Site but they must maintain a separate section designated for material related to the specific Working Group.

 ## 5.2 Public Mail List and Public Web Site